andre walker is fashion's most independent spirit

 What excites you most about tomorrow?

-I would love to have a perfume, and people buy it, treasure the bottle and come back to get it refilled.
-That’s how we should we be working.
+I would love to have a perfume, and people buy it, treasure the bottle, and come back to get it refilled.
+That’s how we should be working.
 We can get things delivered in seconds all over the world but we can’t get a perfume bottle refilled?
 There’s something wrong there.
 I’m attracted to it from this idea of sustainability, that’s what is exciting to me.
 I love exposing these ideas and sharing them.
 I’m against planned obsolescence, not just in fashion, in everything.
 The world isn’t just here for us to look fabulous.

 Photography Bolade Banjo

 Photography assistance Reuben Bastienne and Ben Allan

 Styling assistance Louis Prier Tisdall